SFDO-Community-Sprints/uk-housing-erl-diagnostic/README.md

 <br>
 <br>

 > **Installing this app?** See [AI-install-instructions.md](AI-install-instructions.md) for a step-by-step guide written from a real install run, including correct CLI commands and known issues.
-Recommended over the installation section below for both human and AI installers.
+Recommended over the installation section below for AI installers.

 # Table of Contents
 1. [What It Does](#WhatItDoes)